finbourne/finbourne-access-sdk-csharp/sdk/docs/PolicyTemplatesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PolicyTemplatesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PolicyTemplatesApi>();
             var code = "code_example";  // string | The code of the Policy Template
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The AsAt date time of the data.
 If not specified defaults to current time (optional)